Root Canal Therapy

 What is root canal therapy?

-the tooth -- the dental pulp.
-Dental pulp contains nerves, blood vessels, and connective
+tooth.
+This soft tissue is called dental pulp.
+Dental pulp contains nerves, blood

-The most common causes of pulp nerve damage are:
+that surrounds nerves in the center of the tooth.
+The most common causes of pulp nerve

 Infection.
 This is often caused by tooth decay (cavity) reaching the nerve or a cracked tooth.